databendlabs/databend/docs/doc/13-sql-reference/10-data-types/index.md

 INSERT INTO test (id, name) VALUES (1, 'John');
 ```

 The following INSERT statement attempts to insert a row without a value for the "name" column.
-This will result in an error because the "name" column has a NOT NULL constraint.
+The default value of the column type will be applied.

 ```sql
 INSERT INTO test (id, age) VALUES (3, 45);